- This event has passed.

 Get an inside look at Encountering In the Wake of Progress

 - What Climate Change Looks Like through the Photographer’s LensOpen pit mines in Australia.
 Nickel tailings in Sudbury, Ontario.Vast marble quarries in Carrara, Italy.
 The Three Gorges Dam project in China.
 Pivot-irrigation systems across the Texas Panhandle.
 These are the scars of modern human life on the Earth.This is the wake of our progress.
-On October 16, 2021, Luminato Festival Toronto will unveil Encountering… Continue reading What Climate Change Looks Like through the Photographer’s Lens
+The world premiere of renowned Canadian photographer Edward Burtynsky’s In… Continue reading What Climate Change Looks Like through the Photographer’s Lens

-- Encountering In the Wake of ProgressAgainst the backdrop of the devastating effects of the COVID-19 global pandemic, Encountering Edward Burtynsky’s In the Wake of Progress is an urgent call to action as we face the greatest existential threat of our time: climate change.
-On October 16, 2021, Luminato Festival Toronto will unveil Encountering Edward Burtynsky’s In the Wake of Progress: A Film by Bokeh Collective – a fully choreographed… Continue reading Encountering In the Wake of Progress
+- In the Wake of ProgressAgainst the backdrop of the devastating effects of the COVID-19 global pandemic, Edward Burtynsky’s In the Wake of Progress challenges us to have an important conversation about our legacy and the future implications of sustainable life on Earth.
+The world premiere of renowned Canadian photographer Edward Burtynsky’s In the Wake of Progress will fill the immense digital screens… Continue reading In the Wake of Progress

 What is climate change?
 Documenting the climate crisis through landscape photography.